-When it's time to choose a new home construction and renovation company, it's important to know the type of company you'll be working with.
+When it's time to choose a new home construction company, it's important to know the type of company you'll be working with.
 The history of HCI may not reach back decades, but our values, ethics and working relationships speak volumes.
 Please continue reading to learn how and why Jason "Tug" Huddleston started HCI.Get Started

 The Beginning of Something Great

 After high school, I went straight into the workforce working as an electrical apprentice, and enrolled in the Santa Fe electrical program, which in a nutshell was 4 years of night school.

 After I graduated from the program, I quickly moved up the ladder in that field and found myself as the service manager at a mid-size electrical company in Gainesville.
 Soon after all of this, I met my dream girl and the one I had been praying for for many years.
 We met in January of ’05 and were married in June of ’05.

 So, as she and I began to plan our life and long-term goals, the question of a career was on the table.
 I asked my boss at the time to sit down and have a chat about my long-term plan with the company so we could begin planning for the future.
 Long story short, he said there was no plan and I was likely topped out in pay.
 I immediately put him on notice that I was actively looking for another job because I needed something bigger and better to work toward.

 I soon found myself working with a mid-sized production builder in town.
 I worked with this team until the bottom fell out in ’07, finding myself with no job.
 As the walls were falling down around us, I asked my boss at the time if I could keep my cell phone number, which was a company number.
 He replied, “I don’t care what you keep.”
 So, I kept the number.

 She had a hard time believing someone would honor warranty work on homes he was only supervising.
 I told her it was just the right thing to do.